 How many practitioners work across the two centres?

-We currently have 22 practitioners from a broad array of backgrounds: osteopathy, physiotherapy, naturopathy, nutrition, psychology and other allied health disciplines.
+We currently have 22 practitioners in Hong Kong from a broad array of backgrounds: osteopathy, physiotherapy, naturopathy, nutrition, psychology and other allied health disciplines.
 We work synergistically using a functional medicine model so we can share our expertise to help patients understand the underlying causes of their health concerns.

 See more in our Health & Fitness section